 Oh boy, oh boy, oh boy!
 It’s that wonderful (and dreaded) time of year: North Texas Giving Day.

-emails, social media posts, texts, and carrier pigeons …
+(In case you have missed the thousands of emails, social media posts, texts, and carrier pigeons … this year’s event will be on 9.19.19)

 In 2009, I was privileged to serve as the Vice President of Development for the Center for Nonprofit Management when we supported The Communities Foundation of Texas in launching the first North Texas Giving Day (“NTGD”).
 Back then, the event was focused on DonorBridge … a site that aimed to educate donors on the impact of their gifts.